-When the walls are at an angle of 180° or greater, the distance between openings may be zero because the effects of radiant heat between the openings is negligible.
-In practice, the distance between such openings is likely to equal the width of the fire wall.
+When the walls are at an angle of 180° or greater, the distance between them may be zero because the effects of radiant heat between the walls is negligible.
+In practice, the distance between such walls is likely to equal the width of the fire wall.